sddevelopment-be/penguin-pragmatic-patterns/patterns/content/chapters/intro.md

 to you, try it out and see what results you achieve with it.
 When it did not work out as expected, figure out why it did not work.
 If you are feeling particularly charitable, share you newfound knowledge with your friends, coworkers, or the general public.

-> [!QUOTE] _“Heeded my words not, did you?
+{{<quote text="Heeded my words not, did you?
 Pass on what you have learned.
 Strength.
 Mastery.
 But weakness, folly, failure also.
-> Yes, failure most of all.
+Yes,failure most of all.
 The greatest teacher, failure is.
 Luke, we are what they grow beyond.
-That is the true burden of all masters.”_
+That is the true burden of all masters." author="Yoda, Jedi grandmaster" >}}
->
-> -- Yoda, Jedi master

 # About this publication